 These are examples you don’t get from just topical exports.
 The data can help you develop, prioritize, and execute all day long.
 Sure, it’s a pain losing the natural search keyword data with [not provided], but while that adds complexity to the keyword work in SEO, there’s still plenty of other SEO initiatives and experiments you can easily create just by making deeper data dives an important part of your day-to-day, or providing reports that you and your clients truly find valuable.

-Embrace and optimize (see what I did there?) your SEO reports, but make sure you’re keeping the goals of these reports in mind all along.
-Once completed, the time should be spent analyzing the data and creating strategies, not creating the reports themselves.
+Embrace and optimize (see what I did there?) your reports, but make sure you’re keeping the goals of these reports in mind all along.
 If your goals aren’t to empower your clients and empower yourselves, while holding your own feet to the fire to achieve results, you’re probably doing it wrong.
 Creating the right reports should be for educating both you and your clients, thus helping you really learn your chops as a marketer, while allowing the client to see the benefits of your great work.

 - 10 Ways to Use the Wayback Machine to Improve Your SEO September 22, 2016

 - SEO is an Experiment September 2, 2016

 - Fix Tracking Inconsistencies, Don’t Use a Filter to Hide Them August 26, 2016